terramate-io/terramate/docs/functions.md

 Receives a [Terraform module source](https://developer.hashicorp.com/terraform/language/modules/sources) as a parameter and returns the local path of the given module source after it is vendored.
+This function can only be used inside `generate_hcl` and `generate_file` blocks.
+In the case of `generate_file` blocks it can only be used when the context of the block is `stack`, it won't work with a `root` context.

-This function can only be used inside `generate_hcl` and `generate_file` blocks, it will work directly inside generated content and also inside the `lets` block.
+The function will work directly inside generated content and also inside the `lets` block.
 The local path will be relative to the target directory where code is being generated, which is determined by the `generate` block label.